ac-dias/2D-Ta2Ni3Te5-monolayer-ACS/README.md

 # 2D-Ta2Ni3Te5-monolayer-ACS
 This repository contains raw data pertinent to the study titled "Raman Spectra and Excitonic effects in the novel narrow-gapped Ta2Ni3Te5 monolayer".
+It contains the input files and part of the output files.

 ## Manuscript Title